 Tip seven: The crate question

 If the rescue dog application specifically asks you how many hours a day you plan to crate your dog, waffle madly.
 “In general, not for long.
 I would appreciate your guidance on this matter,” might be the only safe answer.
+There is a wide range of opinion on how long you should crate a dog.

 Tip eight: The “How will you discipline your dog?” question.

-Okay, if you plan to beat up your dog, don’t get a dog.
+Note: If you plan to beat up your dog, don’t get a dog.

 Unlike a child, your dog will not understand why you are punching or kicking.
 Don’t get a dog as a punching bag.
 And, if you need a punching bag, don’t have children either.